Positron Emission Tomography (PET)

 How To Prepare

-Tell your doctor about any medicines and herbal remedies you take.
+- You take any medicines, supplements, or herbal remedies.
 You may need to stop taking some medicines or change your dose before this test.

-Do not eat or drink for at least 6 hours before this test.
+- Do not eat or drink (except water) for at least 6 hours before this test.

 How It Is Done

 A positron emission tomography (PET) scan is done in a hospital nuclear medicine department or at a special PET center by a radiologist or nuclear medicine specialist and a technologist.
-You will be asked to lie on a table that is hooked to a large scanner, camera, and computer.
+You will lie on a table that is hooked to a large scanner, camera, and computer.

 The radioactive tracer is usually given in a vein (IV).
 You may need to wait 30 to 60 minutes for the tracer to move through your body.
 During this time, you may need to avoid moving and talking.